 Other Federal and State Regulations.
 The federal government and all states regulate various aspects of the hospice industry and Vitas' business.
 In particular, Vitas' operations are subject to federal and state health regulatory laws, including those covering professional services, the dispensing of drugs and certain types of hospice activities.
 Certain of Vitas' employees are subject to state laws and regulations governing professional practice.
 Vitas' operations are subject to periodic survey by governmental authorities and private accrediting entities to assure compliance with applicable state licensing, and Medicare and Medicaid certification and accreditation standards, as the case may be.
 From time to time in the ordinary course of business, Vitas receives survey reports noting deficiencies for alleged failure to comply with applicable requirements.
 Vitas reviews such reports and takes appropriate corrective action.
-The failure to effect such action could result in one of Vitas' hospice programs being terminated from the Medicare hospice program.
-Any termination of one or more of Vitas' hospice locations from the Medicare hospice program could adversely affect Vitas' net patient service revenue and profitability and adversely affect its financial condition and results of operations.
+The failure to effect such action could result in one of Vitas' hospice program could adversely affect Vitas' net patient service revenue and profitability and adversely affect its financial condition and results of operations.
 The failure to obtain, renew or maintain any of the required regulatory approvals, certifications or licenses could materially adversely affect Vitas' business and could prevent the programs involved from offering products and services to patients.
 In addition, laws and regulations often are adopted to regulate new products, services and industries.
 We cannot assure you that either the states or the federal government will not impose additional regulations on Vitas' activities, which might materially adversely affect Vitas, including impairing the value of its brand.

 Claims Review.
-The Medicare and Medicaid programs and their fiscal intermediaries and other payors periodically conduct pre-payment or post-payment reviews and other reviews and audits of health care claims.
+The Medicare and Medicaid programs and their fiscal intermediaries and other payors periodically conduct pre-payment or post-payment reviews and other reviews and audits of health care claims, including hospice claims.

-including hospice claims.
 As a result of such reviews or audits, Vitas could be required to return any amounts found to be overpaid, or amounts found to be overpaid could be recouped through reductions in future payments.
 There is pressure from state and federal governments and other payors to scrutinize health care claims to determine their validity and appropriateness.
 During the past several years, Vitas' claims have been subject to review and audit.
 We cannot assure you that reviews and/or similar audits of Vitas' claims will not result in material recoupments, denials or other actions that could have a material adverse effect on Vitas' business, financial condition and results of operations.
 See the discussion of OIG investigations pending against Vitas under Other Health Care Regulations, above.